The day before camp

 Yes, all Kings Camps in England are registered on Ofsted’s voluntary register.
 We work closely with Ofsted to ensure we work within their helpful and proven guidelines.

-No. Children must arrive each day with a packed lunch, snacks and a refillable drinks bottle.
+No. Children must arrive each day with a packed lunch, snacks and a refillable drinks bottle (No nuts are allowed on camp).

 Yes, you can call us to change the programme or the dates your child is attending, providing this is a minimum of 24 hours before your child’s experience starts.
 Click here for our cancellation terms and conditions.